 It makes sense for you to find stress relief when you read erotica.
 Reading sexy books or material that is arousing can help you shift your stress or anxiety into positive emotions.
 The feelings of excitement you get when reading erotica can switch things up and get you out of the stressed and anxious mindset, which is what gives you the stress relief.
 It switches the racing heart that stress causes to a racing heart because of arousal, not to mention it changes the train of thought your brain is on.

 A subconscious phenomenon called the "Misattribution of Arousal" dictates that symptoms of anxiety or stress can feel similar to the stirrings of arousal, including similar chemical reactions.
-So, you channelling your stress into reading your favourite sexy stories is scientifically proven to be a good thing, one that should make your boyfriend a very happy man.
-Reading erotica isn’t a cure for anxiety, depression or any other mental health issue it is a option you can talk to your mental health professional, a part of a toolbox shall we say.
+So, you channel your stress into reading your favorite sexy stories is scientifically proven to be a good thing, one that should make your boyfriend a very happy man.
+Reading erotica isn’t a cure for anxiety, depression or any other mental health issue it is an option you can talk to your mental health professional, a part of a toolbox shall we say.

 A whopping majority of people that read romance novels identify as women, 85% to be precise.

 So why are women so drawn to reading erotica?

 Women tend to desire an emotional investment or context to experience arousal, according to Emily Nagoski, PhD.
 The detailed, written descriptions, erotica has the potential to provide the reader with a more emotional connection.
 It can help you imagine or fantasies about your own sexual and intimate encounters in a hotter sexier way.
 You can read more about the science of arousal in Emily’s book Come as you are available in our book store.

 Reading a sexy book is no substitute for professional mental health care.
 If reaching for that erotic novel helps you to better process your stress or improves your sex life then even as a grown-up reading is a very good thing for you.